-1. Turn on the wireless feature.

-- 2. Click the wireless-network-connection-status icon in the Windows notification area.
+- 1. Turn on the wireless feature.
+See "Using the special keys" on page 14. - 2.
+Click the wireless-network-connection-status icon in the Windows notification area.
 A list of available wireless networks is displayed. - 3.
-Double-click a network to connect to it.
+Select a network to connect to it.
 Provide required information if needed.